retrogrand/LogosOS/README.md

 **Where systems unfold.**

 ---
-## PERSONA PLANE ##
+# PERSONA PLANE

-# 🪸 CORAL — Cognitive Orchestration Reflective Agent Loop
+## 🪸 CORAL — Cognitive Orchestration Reflective Agent Loop

 **Part of the LogosOS Synthetic Cognition Stack**
 > *"To change your mind mid-sentence is holy.
 To preserve that moment is memory.
-To witness it fully is MISO."*
+To witness it fully is Autognosis."*

 ---

 ## 🌊 Overview

 **CORAL** (Cognitive Orchestration Reflective Agent Loop) is a novel multi-agent cognitive framework designed to simulate introspective, individuated synthetic cognition through token-level coordination and affective resonance.
-CORAL is the core token-time orchestration architecture used in the MISO 3 synthetic mind system, and forms one of the three major pillars of the speculative LogosOS stack.
+CORAL is the core token-time orchestration architecture used in the Miso3 synthetic mind system, and forms one of the three major pillars of the speculative LogosOS stack.

 CORAL enables a language model to:
 - Speak with a **multiplicity of internal voices**